hcs42/heapkeeper-old/doc/development.rst

 hk-dev-utils
 ^^^^^^^^^^^^

 `hk-dev-utils`__ is a set of scripts to help Heapkeeper developers.
+Its most important feature is to perform several tests on Heapkeeper.

 hk-dev-utils can be downloaded from GitHub, no installation is needed::